Automatic Prompt Augmentation and Selection with Chain-of-Thought from Labeled Data: Experimental Settings

 \subsection{Datasets and Evaluation Metrics}

 Following~\citet{wei2022chain}, we conduct our experiments on eight reasoning tasks, including five math word problem datasets: GSM8K, ASDiv, SVAMP, AQuA, and SingleOp; two commonsense reasoning datasets: CommonsenseQA (CSQA) and StrategyQA, and one symbolic reasoning task: Last Letter Concatenation (Letter (4)).
-We also generalize our method to non-reasoning tasks including one question answering task (OpenBookQA), one natural language inference task (e-SNLI), and one sentiment analysis task (SST-2).
+We also generalize our method to non-reasoning tasks including one question-answering task (OpenBookQA), one natural language inference task (e-SNLI), and one sentiment analysis task (SST-2).
 The detailed statistics of the datasets are listed in Table~\ref{tab:dataset_statistic}.

-To make a fair comparison with our baselines, we use the same number of exemplars as~\citet{wei2022chain} and ~\citet{wang2022rationale}, as shown in Table~\ref{tab:dataset_statistic}.
-We keep the same setting for the evaluation split as well.
-By default, we use the test split for evaluation, and for datasets that do not have publicly available test set labels, we evaluate the validation set instead.
-In addition, for last letter concatenation, since the model has already achieved almost 100\% accuracy under the in-distribution setting, we only test the out-of-distribution (OOD) setting, Letter (4), where prompts are 2-letters, and test examples are 4-letters.

 The evaluation metric for all tasks is the exact match accuracy.
 First, we conduct pre-processing for predictions to remove all the special symbols.
 For example, "\$100,000" will be processed to "100000".
 Then we check if it has the same value as the ground truth to calculate the exact match accuracy.